Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image159.png)

-Figure 111: Offline details of refresh groups
+*Offline details of refresh groups*

 With non-atomic groups all tables are synchronized, irrespective of whether a (connection) fault has occurred.